bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

 - have more granular change detection: operating on a per component basis rather than the entire object
 - allows you to fetch only the data you immediately need, rather than the entire resource struct

-Overall, resources are a good default for one-off demands: they're clear and very ergonomic to access.
+Overall, resources are a good default for relatively isolated parts of your design: they're clear, robust and very ergonomic to access.
 You should turn to singleton entities when you want to share behavior with other entities (i.e. a singleton entity for the player is almost always going to be superior to a monolithic `Player` resource), or for when you want to be able to extend or modify behavior dynamically during gameplay.

 ## Complex resource initialization using `FromWorld`